HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

 ## Verification

 In the subscriber environment, if there are any operations that are in "TODO", "PROCESSING", "SUCCESS", "READ", "RETRY", "WAIT" or "PENDING" status, then it means that these operations are yet complete.
 You must wait until all operations either complete or fail.
 The existing DAM API endpoint can be checked in [GET All DAM Operations](https://opensource.hcltechsw.com/experience-api-documentation/dam-api/#operation/OperationController.find).
-If no operation is present with the above status mentioned in step 1, then you can verify the resync.
+If no operation is present with the above status, then you can verify the resync.

 ### Verify the Resync